Dzheky/slacklog-action/README.md

 # slacklog-action
-An action to post changelog of the last push to the branch.
+An action to post changelog of your commits to the slack channel.

 ###Workflows config
 ```$xslt